ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_use.md

   name: python
   nbconvert_exporter: python
   pygments_lexer: ipython3
-  version: 3.12.0rc3
+  version: 3.12.8
 ---

 # Exploring the Virtual Ecosystem outputs

 The code below provides a walkthrough of some basic plots for the input and output of the Virtual Ecosystem simulation.
+If you have not installed the model, you should do so first on the [Getting Started](getting_started.md) page.

 ## Run the simulation